 - Member, American Bankruptcy Institute

-- Member, Mecklenburg County Civil Superior Court Committee
+- Past Member, Local Rules Committee for the Mecklenburg County Civil Superior Court

-- Selected as a “Rising Star” in the North Carolina Super Lawyers publication
+- Selected as a “Rising Star” in the North Carolina Super Lawyers publication, 2014 - 2020

 - Selected as a "Young Gun" in Business North Carolina's Legal Elite